Fire Dampers

 Fire Dampers vs Other Fire Protection Systems

-While fire compartmentation aims to contain fires within specific sections of a building, fire dampers focus on controlling the spread of fire and smoke through the HVAC system.
-Both systems work together to create a comprehensive fire safety strategy.
-Here’s how fire dampers compare:
+Primarily, fire compartmentation aims to contain fires within specific sections of a building.
+Conversely, fire dampers focus on controlling the spread of fire and smoke through the HVAC system.
+In doing so, both systems work together to create a comprehensive fire safety strategy.
+Furthermore, these layers of protection ensure that no single failure compromises the entire structure.

 Having both fire and smoke dampers integrated into your building’s HVAC system is essential for complete fire protection.